ART 105 Introduction to Studio Art (4) (A)

 ART 350 Topics in Studio Art (4) (A)

-Offers the opportunity for focused, in-depth study of one studio art medium, including related aesthetic and historical considerations.
-Topics may include: mixed media, jewelry, prints, fibers, installations, environmental art, raku, glass, blacksmithing, etc. May be repeated for credit as topics change.
-Prerequisite: junior/senior status or consent.
-Studio course.
+Focused, in-depth study of one studio art medium, including related aesthetic and historical considerations.
+Topics may include: mixed media, jewelry, prints, fibers, public art, raku, glass, etc. May be repeated for credit as topics change.
 Lab fee.
 Offered each semester.

 ART 404 Photo and Digital Art Lab (4)